-Victoria Park State School has a safe and supportive social climate due to its strong focus on positive behaviour management processes and practices.
+Victoria Park State School has built a safe and supportive social climate through a strong focus on positive behaviour management processes and practices.
 Students at this school are encouraged to use the 'High 5' (Speak Friendly, Speak Firmly, Ignore, Walk Away, Report to an Adult) to manage any potential inter-personal issues.
 Students who have difficulty meeting behaviour expectations are identified and case managed by the Principal, Deputy Principal, Head of Special Education Services and Guidance Officer with the support of the Social Justice Committee and the child's caregiver.

-The school provides a range of support programs to assist students to manage their behaviour and develop positive interpersonal skills.
-These programs including RAGE, Drum Beat, Real Me, Strengths
+The school provides a range of support programs to assist students to manage their behaviour, including bullying and develop positive interpersonal skills.
+These programs including RAGE, Drum Beat, Real Me and Strengths.

-The School Chaplaincy program recommenced mid-year.
-The School Chaplain worked students and families seeking advice and support.
+The School Chaplain assists students and families seeking advice and support.
 The School Chaplain works in conjunction with The Smith Family, local Family and Neighbourhood Centres and the school's Social Justice Committee.

-To enhance the whole school practices, we access the services of a Guidance Officer, Learning Support Teachers, Special Education Teachers, English as a Second Language or Dialect teacher, Behaviour Management teacher, Indigenous Community Education Councillor and various Advisory Visiting Teachers (AVTs).
+To enhance the established whole of school Wellbeing Framework, we access the services of a Guidance Officer, Learning Support Teachers, Special Education Teachers, English as a Second Language or Dialect teacher, Behaviour Management teacher, Indigenous Community Education Councillor and various Advisory Visiting Teachers (AVTs).

-Student feedback through the 2015 School Opinion Survey highlighted the management of student behaviour as a concern.
-73% of students agreed that student behaviour was well managed at the school.
-A significant rise in the number of short term disciplinary absences from 2014 to 2015 was as a result of a small number of students whose behaviour significantly disrupted the learning of others, did not respond to the behaviour support programs implemented to address negative behaviours or who engaged in unsafe behaviour.
-To address the students concerns and to manage the negative student behaviours the school implemented individual behaviour plans, behaviour monitoring cards, incentive programs, social skilling sessions, increased teacher aide and Learning Support resources into the classrooms, regular case management meetings with staff, parents and the student and involved the staff of the Positive Learning Centre.
+Student feedback through the 2017 School Opinion Survey highlighted the management of student behaviour has improved and that students feel safe at school.
+This was also reflected in the reduction in the number of short term disciplinary absences from 2015 to 2017.
+To maintain the positive growth in this area into the future the following strategies have been embedded into the Responsible Behaviour Plan for Students policy - individual behaviour plans, behaviour monitoring cards, incentive programs, social skilling sessions, increased teacher aide and Learning Support resources into the classrooms, regular case management meetings with staff, parents and the student.

-The success of these programs and the extra-curricular activities enable the high levels of support for school as demonstrated in results from the 2015 School Opinion Surveys.
+The success of these programs and the extra-curricular activities have been recognised by the community through the results from the 2017 School Opinion Surveys.